Generative AI, also called GenAI, presents novel opportunities for enterprises compared to middle-market companies or startups including:

 Building your enterprise model can take months since the steps below need to be completed.
 Each of these steps can take weeks to months, and they can not be fully parallelized:

-Therefore, we recommend business leaders to encourage experimentation.
-GenAI requires a paradigm shift: Our understanding of machines need to evolve from senseless robots to co-creators.
-Organizations need to start working with GenAI to start this mindset shift.
-They need to educate their employees about the potential of generative AI and empower them to change how they work.
-As consultants like to say, the most important element in any transformation (including AI transformation) is people.
+We recommend business leaders encourage experimentation with GenAI.
+It requires a paradigm shift: We must view machines not as senseless robots but as co-creators.
+Organizations should start using GenAI to foster this mindset shift, educating employees about its potential and empowering them to change how they work.
+As consultants often say, the key to any transformation—AI transformation included—is people.

 Teams can leverage existing APIs to automate processes in domains where value of confidential data is lower and system integration is easier.
 Example domains where teams can leverage GenAI to improve productivity and increase teams’ familiarity with generative AI without building own models: